nathanjhood/cmodule/README.rst

 If you stay with the provided paradigm of placing your to-be-linked public header files ('*.h', '*.hpp', etc) in './include/<project_name>', and your to-be-compiled source files ('*.cc', '*.cpp', etc) in './src', then CMake will know what to make your C++ tools do with them, and shouldn't require any further configuration, straight from the box.

+This means you can just focus on the C++ and Javascript development files contained therein, and should have a working, multi-platform, multi-arch, multi-OS library for NodeJs (please see the 'tests' tab of this repo for more info).

 How to publish and consume your C++ package for NodeJS;
 -------------------------------------------------------